JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 - [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - [Docker](https://docs.docker.com/desktop/install/windows-install/)

-First, we'll dig a little deeper into why the software industry loves Infrastructure as Code, and how Terraform plays in.
+First, we'll dig deeper into why the software industry loves Infrastructure as Code, and how Terraform plays in.
 Then, we'll write a quick example app that you can use if you aren't trying to deploy an existing project.
 Finally, we'll set up our infrastructure one piece at a time with Terraform.
-As we wrap up, we'll explore a bit about autoscaling and compare your options!
+As we wrap up, we'll explore autoscaling and compare your options!

 ## Understanding Infrastructure as Code and Terraform

 Whether your team is using a platform, a cloud provider, or even on-site hardware, configuring infrastructure is an unavoidable part of building software.
-Historically, developers and ops professionals have used user-interfaces to configure infrastructure.
+Historically, developers and ops professionals have used user interfaces to configure infrastructure.
 You can set up and make changes to AWS services using the AWS Management Console, but Infrastructure as Code (IaC) offers a better way.

 [Infrastructure as Code](https://aws.amazon.com/what-is/iac/#:~:text=Infrastructure%20as%20code%20(IaC)%20is,%2C%20database%20connections%2C%20and%20storage.) refers to the practice of provisioning and managing infrastructure as text files, compared to using a UI.
 AWS offers Cloud Formation, its own product to manage AWS infrastructure with JSON and YAML files.
 While popular, a vendor-specific offering like this introduces some vendor lock-in, so some teams may wish to use a platform-independent IaC tool like Terraform.